bfortuner/problems/README.md

 2. BFS - Find the Vertex in a Graph that holds the key "E" using Breadth First Search.
 3. DFS - Implement Recursive and Iterative versions of Depth-First Search, which visit and print out every Vertex in Graph
 4. Topological Sort - Implement Recursive (DFS) and Iterative versions of Topological Sort
-5. [Chess Moves] - Write a class that counts the minimum number of moves from point A to point B on a 10x10 chess board.
+5. [Chess Moves] - Write a class that calculates the minimum number of moves required to move from point A to point B on a 10x10 chess board.
 Implement methods to handle moves for Rook, Queen, King, and Knight.